adeola-praise/moniepoint-monieshop/README.md

 4.Highest Sales Staff ID For Each Month
 5.Highest Hour of the Day By Average Transaction Volume

-To get any of this metrics using this software, just input the number attached to the metric/nFor example: If you want to get the Most Sold Product ID by volume of your trasaction dat, input 3
+To get any of this metrics using this software, just input the number attached to the metric For example: If you want to get the Most Sold Product ID by volume of your trasaction dat, input 3

 To go back to the main menu after getting a metric, input 'Main Menu'